-CAS No. Substance Limits Component Materials Potential Uses Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Heavy Metals (Total Content 🕂) 7440-43-9 Cadmium (Cd) Cadmium compounds are used as pigments (especially in red, orange, yellow and green) and in paints.
+CAS No. Substance Limits Component Materials Potential Uses & Additional Information Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Heavy Metals (Total Content +) 7440-43-9 Cadmium (Cd) Cadmium compounds are used as pigments (especially in red, orange, yellow and green) and in paints.
 It can also be used as a stabilizer for PVC.
-All materials: 1 ppm 7439-92-1 Lead (Pb) May be associated with plastics, paints, inks, pigments, and surface coatings.
-Total heavy metals (Cd, Cr, Pb & Hg): EN ISO 16711-1 If total of four heavy metals exceeds 100 ppm and Cr is detected, test for CrVI.
-Metal: IEC 62321-7-1:2015 All other materials: IEC 62321-7- 2:2015 10 ppm 7439-97-6 Mercury (Hg) 100 ppm (Sum) Mercury compounds can be present in pesticides and as contaminants in caustic soda (NaOH).
+All materials: 5 ppm 7439-92-1 Lead (Pb) May be associated with plastics, paints, inks, pigments, and surface coatings.
+Total heavy metals (Cd, Cr, Pb & Hg): EN ISO 16711-1 If the total of four heavy metals exceeds 100 ppm and Cr contributes to the sum, test for Cr VI.
+10 ppm 7439-97-6 Mercury (Hg) Total: 100 ppm Mercury compounds can be present in pesticides and as contaminants in caustic soda (NaOH).
 They may also be used in paints.
-5 ppm 18540-29-9 Chromium VI 🕂 Though typically associated with leather tanning, Chromium VI also may be used in pigments, chrome plating of metals, and wood preservatives.
-3 ppm Organotin Compounds + 1 1 Various Dibutyltin (DBT) Class of chemicals combining tin and Various Dioctyltin (DOT) organics such as butyl and phenyl groups.
-Various Monobutyltin (MBT) Organotins are predominantly found Various Tricyclohexyltin (TCyHT) 1 ppm each in the environment as antifoulants in Various Trimethyltin (TMT) marine paints, but they can also be used as biocides (e.g., antibacterials), 0.1 ppm each Various Trioctyltin (TOT) catalysts in plastic and glue production, 0.1 ppm each Various Tripropyltin (TPT) and heat stabilizers in plastics/rubber.
-In textiles and apparel packaging, Various Tributyltin (TBT) organotins are associated with plastics/ Various Triphenyltin (TPhT) 0.5 ppm each rubber, inks, paints, metallic glitter, polyurethane products and heat transfer material.
+5 ppm 18540-29-9 Chromium VI ⊀ Though typically associated with leather tanning, Chromium VI also may be used in pigments, chrome plating of metals, and wood preservatives.
+Metal: IEC 62321-7-1:2015 The testing laboratory will convert the test result into ppm.
+Natural Leather and Natural Materials: EN ISO 17075-1:2017 and EN ISO 17075-2:2017 for confirmation in case the extract causes interference.
+Alternatively, EN ISO 17075-2:2017 may be used on its own.
+All other materials: IEC 62321-7-2:2015 3 ppm Organotin Compounds + Various Dibutyltin (DBT) Class of chemicals combining tin Various Dioctyltin (DOT) and organics such as butyl and phenyl groups.
+Various Monobutyltin (MBT) Organotins are predominantly found Various Tricyclohexyltin (TCyHT) 1 ppm each in the environment as antifoulants in marine paints, but they can also be Various Trimethyltin (TMT) used as biocides (e.g., antibacterials), catalysts in plastic and glue production, All materials: EN ISO 22744-1:2020 0.1 ppm each Various Trioctyltin (TOT) and heat stabilizers in plastics/rubber.
+Various Tripropyltin (TPT) In textiles and apparel packaging, organotins are associated with plastics/ Various Tributyltin (TBT) 0.5 ppm each rubber, inks, paints, metallic glitter, polyurethane products and heat transfer Various Triphenyltin (TPhT) 0.0 ppm caon material.

-CAS No. Substance Limits Component Materials Potential Uses Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Perfluorinated and Polyfluorinated Chemicals (PFCs) $+$ Various Perfluorooctane Sulfonate (PFOS) and related substances 1 μg/m2 each PFOA and PFOS may be present as unintended byproducts in long-chain and short-chain commercial water-, oil-, and stain-repellent agents.
-PFOA may also be used in polymers like 1 μg/m2 each Various Perfluorooctanoic Acid (PFOA) and its salts 1 μg/m2 25 ppb total polytetrafluoroethylene (PTFE).
-The area-based limit for PFOA will be superseded by Commission Regulation (EU) 2017/1000 and removed in 2023.
-All Materials: EN ISO 23702-1 Various PFOA-related substances 1000 ppb total Refer to Appendix A for the full list of substances and CAS Numbers included in this restriction.
+CAS No. Substance Limits Component Materials Potential Uses & Additional Information Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Perfluorinated and Polyfluorinated Chemicals (PFCs) + Various Perfluorooctane Sulfonate (PFOS) and related substances 1 μg/m2 total PFOA and PFOS may be present as unintended byproducts in long-chain and short-chain commercial water-, oil-, and stain-repellent agents.
+PFOA may also be used in polymers like polytetrafluoroethylene (PTFE).
+1 μg/m2 total Various Perfluorooctanoic Acid (PFOA) and its salts 25 ppb total The area-based limit for PFOA will be superseded by Commission Regulation (EU) 2017/1000 and removed in 2023.
+All Materials: EN ISO 23702-1 25 ppb total Various PFOA-related substances 1000 ppb total Refer to Appendix A for the full list of substances and CAS Numbers included in this restriction.
 In addition to this list, all PFOA-related substances are prohibited from use.
 1000 ppb total